threefoldtecharchive/0-templates/templates/minio/README.md

 ### Schema:

-- `node`: name of the node service to where minio will be deployed
 - `zdbs`: list of zerodbs endpoints used as backend for minio ex: ['192.168.122.87:9600']
 - `namespace`: namespace name to use on the 0-db
 - `nsSecret`: secret to use to have access to the namespace on the 0-db servers